mikklemberg/My-personal-notes/_posts/2024-02-11-less-is-more.md

 ## Growth can be a goal, but not for high-income countries

-Most global South countries need to increase resource use to meet human needs, while staying within their fair share of planetary boundaries.
+Most Global South countries need to increase resource use to meet human needs, while staying within their fair share of planetary boundaries.

 The problem is high-income countries.